blockchaintp/sextant/docs/deployments/smart-contracts/daml-on-besu.md

 -----

-Selecting `Daml on Besu` in the deployments dropdown menu takes you to its deployment form.
+Selecting `Daml on Besu` in the deployments marketplace takes you to its deployment form.
 Here you need to give your deployment a name, specify its namespace using the one created above and decide whether you want to enable persistence or not.
 In this example we've opted to enable persistence and